heathhenley/-almost-Wordle/README.md

 some point).

 TODO
-- Should it use onChange instead of of onKeyUp and just use onKeyUp for enter, and backspace?
-- Should it use an actual form and onSubmit instead of listening for enter?
+- Should use form onSubmit instead of handling enter keypress?
+It should do the same logic that's in the handle enter part
 - Wordle actual logic does some handling of duplicate letters, etc, that I have not thought about
 - Real wordle also only lets you guess real words, which is a big part of the